Colette Hébert

 Then she stopped painting entirely.

-For Hébert, tango was the same creative release.
-A blank canvas, freedom to express through movement.
+She turned to Argentine tango, and by 2005 she and her partner were finalists at the World Championships in Buenos Aires.
+For Hébert, tango was the same creative release — a blank canvas, freedom to express through movement.
 Painting with her feet.

 Her subject has been primarily the female figure, but never in full detail.
 A few strokes conjure a torso, the sweep of an arm, the thrust of a hip.
 The figures are not posed — they are mid-reverie, half-delivered by the incompatible materials that simultaneously reveal and conceal them.